an4kein/nakat/README.md

 **DESCRIPTION**

-    The **Get-Command** cmdlet gets all commands that are installed on the computer, including cmdlets, aliases, functions, workflows, filters, scripts, and applications.
+The **Get-Command** cmdlet gets all commands that are installed on the computer, including cmdlets, aliases, functions,workflows, filters, scripts, and applications.
 Get-Command gets the commands from Windows PowerShell modules and snap-ins and commands that were imported from other sessions.
 To get only commands that have been imported into the current session, use the ListImported parameter.

 ```Get-Help Get-Command |more```